If you travel a lot as I do then you have probably heard of an international eSim card and are wondering whether it is worth getting one.

 Buying an eSim is very easy with Airalo.
 Either on the App on your phone or via their website.
 You just have to select from local, global, and regional plans on their website or via the App, install your eSim, and activate it.
 Their customer support is also excellent.

-And, one big bonus I have found using them lately is the reminder emails.
+One big bonus I have found using them lately is the reminder emails.
 Some days before expiring, the remind you.
-Also as your data is getting low (25%).
+Also your data is getting low (25%).

 Holafly is another good eSim provider.
 They offer coverage in over 130 countries and unlimited data packages too which is great, as you can browse all day long without worrying about your data usage.

-But, you can not use the unlimited data packages to a hotspot, which is a shame when you have to head abroad for work.
+But, you can only use the unlimited data packages to a hotspot for up to 500MB a day in most plans, which is a shame when you have to head abroad for work or gaming.

 Setting up Holafly is very easy and fast, and you can choose from local or regional plans but they do not offer global plans.
 Their plans are affordable, and you can choose between short or long ones.